 Fighting Online Hate Speech and Bullying

 Facebook, for instance, took and developed its own modified version of the BERT model.
 The result was a model named RoBERTa which tackles one of the social network’s thorniest issues: content moderation.

 Facebook took the algorithm and instead of having it learn the statistical map of just one language, tried having it learn multiple languages simultaneously.
 By doing this across many languages, the algorithm builds up a statistical image of what hate speech or bullying looks like in any language.
 This means that Facebook can now use automatic content monitoring tools for a number of languages.
 Thanks to RoBERTa, Facebook claims that in just six months, they were able to increase the amount of harmful content that was automatically blocked from being posted by 70%.

 While recent technological breakthroughs such as the Transformer models, BERT, and its variants are already being implemented in business by leading tech companies and are surely going to see an even wider span of applications in the near future, companies of various technical maturity could stand to benefit from an array of NLP use cases.
-Learn more about the latest developments in NLP techniques and how to derive business value from them in this white paper.
+Learn more about the latest developments in NLP techniques and how to derive business value from them in this ebook.